Fireworks are illegal within Marysville city limits.

-If you have, use, sell, trade or discharge fireworks in Marysville, you are breaking the law (except for authorized public displays, or as permitted and authorized by the Marysville fire marshal).
+If you have, use, sell, trade or discharge fireworks in Marysville, you are breaking the law (except as permitted for public fireworks displays).

 This includes all types of fireworks, including consumer fireworks sold to the public as well as display and dangerous fireworks.

 Penalties for breaking the law include confiscation of fireworks and a fine, and potential jail time depending on the violation.

 |Selling/Transferring Consumer Firework||Misdemeanor||Up to 90 days in jail & $1,000 fine|